TV Daily Schedule: KQED 9

 1:00 amNightly Business Report [#33153] duration 26:46 STEREO TVG (Secondary audio: none)

-1:30 amWashington Week with Gwen Ifill [#5404H] * Congress scrambled to try and address a number of critical issues from border security to funding for the Veterans Administration before leaving to start its summer recess, but once again politics stalled any legislative progress.
+1:30 amWashington Week [#5404H] * Congress scrambled to try and address a number of critical issues from border security to funding for the Veterans Administration before leaving to start its summer recess, but once again politics stalled any legislative progress.
 Intra-party politics forced House GOP leaders to cancel a Thursday vote on their own border bill because of strong opposition by members of their own party.
 House Republicans then moved to delay their August recess.
 Earlier in the week partisan politics were the backdrop to a vote by House Republicans to sue President Obama over his alleged abuse of executive power in enforcing the Affordable Care Act.
 Can anything be done to bridge the political divide that has lead to this legislative failure?
 We'll get answers and analysis from Robert Costa of The Washington Post and Molly Ball of The Atlantic.

 * The crises in the Middle East and Ukraine continue to spark international criticism and outrage.
 On Thursday the US and UN announced that Israel and Hamas have agreed to a 72-hour cease-fire to begin Friday morning.
 During this time forces on the ground will remain in place while negotiations for a more durable truce continue.